Commutative character sheaves and geometric types for supercuspidal representations: Introduction

 \section{Introduction}

-As proved by Ju-Lee Kim in \cite{kim:07a}, all irreducible supercuspidal representations of tamely ramified $p$-adic groups can be built from ``data'' introduced by Jiu-Kang Yu in \cite{yu:01a}*{\S 15}.
+As proved by Ju-Lee Kim in \cite{kim:07a}, all irreducible supercuspidal representations of tamely ramified $p$-adic groups for sufficiently large $p$ can be built from ``data'' introduced by Jiu-Kang Yu in \cite{yu:01a}*{\S 15}.
 While the type, in the sense of Bushnell \& Kutzko \cite{bushnell-kutzko:98a}, of a supercuspidal representation built from Yu data can be constructed directly from the datum, it is convenient to consider an intermediate object, introduced in \cite{yu:01a}*{Remark 15.4}, which we call a \emph{Yu type datum}.
-Yu type data are studied in \cite{Yu:models}, which concludes with the following observation. \begin{quotation} {\it Therefore, up to some linear characters, all the ingredient representations are on groups of the form $\underline{H}(\mathcal{O})$, where $\underline{H}$ is a smooth group scheme over [a henselian discrete valuation ring with finite residue field $\kappa$] $\mathcal{O}$, and the representations are inflated from $\underline{H}(\kappa)$.
-These results suggest that algebraic geometry and group schemes should play an important role in the representation theory of $p$-adic groups.} \end{quotation} In this paper we follow the suggestion above by showing that Yu type data are geometrizable, in the following sense.
-A Yu type datum determines a sequence of representations $\orho_i$ of compact $p$-adic groups $\oK^i$, for $i=0, \ldots, d$, such that $(\oK^d, \rho_d)$ is a type for a supercuspidal representation of a $p$-adic group.
-Let $R$ be the ring of integers of a local field with finite residue field $k$.
-The main result of \cite{Yu:models} shows how to find, for each $i=0, \ldots, d$, a smooth group scheme $\underline{G}^i$ over the ring $R$ with $\underline{G}^i(R)=\,^\circ K^i $.
-The geometrization of the Yu type datum uses Lusztig's theory of character sheaves on reductive groups over finite fields, so it is necessary to assume that the geometric component group of the reductive quotient of the special fibre of the group scheme $\underline{G}^0$ is cyclic, in order to bring his work to bear.
-Under this assumption we show how each representation $\orho_i$ can be replaced by a pair $(\underline{G}^i, \cs{F}^i)$, where $\cs{F}^i$ is a {\it rational virtual} sheaf complex on the Greenberg transform $G^i$ of $\underline{G}^i$, by which we mean $\cs{F}^i$ is an element in the group obtained by tensoring the Grothendieck group of such sheaves with $\QQ$.
-Writing $\trFrob{\cs{F}^i}$ for the function on $G^i(k) = \underline{G}^i(R) = \,^\circ K^i$ obtained by evaluating the trace of the action of Frobenius on the rational virtual complex $\cs{F}^i$, we show in Theorem~\ref{thm:geotypes} that
+Yu type data are studied in \cite{Yu:models}, which concludes with the following observation. \begin{quotation} {\it Therefore, up to some linear characters, all the ingredient representations are on groups of the form $\underline{H}(\mathcal{O})$, where $\underline{H}$ is a smooth group scheme over [a Henselian discrete valuation ring with finite residue field $\kappa$] $\mathcal{O}$, and the representations are inflated from $\underline{H}(\kappa)$.
+These results suggest that algebraic geometry and group schemes should play an important role in the representation theory of $p$-adic groups.} \end{quotation}